 Deploying linkerd as a Kubernetes DaemonSet gives us the best of both worlds—it allows us to accomplish the full set of goals of a service mesh (such as transparent TLS, protocol upgrades, latency-aware load balancing, etc), while scaling linkerd instances per host rather than per pod.

 For a full, working example, see the previous blog post, or download our example app.
-And for help with this configuration or anything else about linkerd, feel free to drop into our very active Slack or send a message to our mailing list.
+And for help with this configuration or anything else about linkerd, feel free to drop into our very active Slack or post a topic on linkerd discourse.